 Line 34 - Alimony paid

-Enter in Column A the alimony claimed as a deduction on your federal Form 1040.
+Enter in Column A the alimony claimed as a deduction on your federal Form 1040, line 31a.
 Enter in Column B the portion that was paid while you were an Indiana resident.

-Line 35 - Other Adjustments
+Line 35 - Individual Retirement Account Deduction